firaskhalayleh-it/twinty-days-of-js/day_two.md

 arr1[1] = 3;
 ```
 In the above example, arr1 and arr2 both change because they point to the same values.
+# Objects

+Objects are a data type that describes complex data.
+We can use variables to point to different values in our code.
+In JavaScript, we can access properties of an object using dot notation.
+Commas are used to separate properties within an object.
+We can assign properties to objects.

+### Object methods:
+1. `join()`: Joins the elements of an object.
+2. `freeze()`: Makes the properties of an object immutable.
+3. Spread (`...`): Used for dividing the values of an array.
+4. `this`: A method that allows us to reference other properties within an object.
+Example: `this.propertyName`.

+We can also define functions as object properties, and we can include arrays as object properties.
+Objects can be nested, creating nested objects within objects.

+### Built-in objects:
+1. Array: An array can contain objects or other data types.
+2. Document: An object representing the current web page.
+3. Console: An object with properties like `log()`, `warn()`, and `error()`.
+4. Math: An object with methods like `random()` and `PI`.
+5. Strings: Although strings are primitive values, JavaScript automatically wraps them as objects.
+Strings have methods such as `length`, `toUpperCase()`, `toLowerCase()`, etc.

+This is the Markdown representation of the provided text.